 If you don’t have the skill (nor the will) to declutter each day, you are prone to finishing the month with a messy house.
 For example, your “laundry chair” might be full with two or three loads you never folded.
 Or maybe your mail is taking over your table.

 A great way to begin the month is to declutter your house.
 Fold the clean laundry and put it away.
 Go through the mail and discard what isn’t important.

-You can even use an app to scan the important mail and get rid of all the pile of paper.
+You can even use an app to scan the important mail and get rid of all the piles of paper.
 If not, make sure to store the “keepers” in the right place.

 An important thing to do every month is to reflect.
 You probably rush through every day without stopping to analyze it.
-So, even if you don’t do this exercise daily or weekly, every beginning of the month you should make a pause.
+So, even if you don’t do this exercise daily or weekly, every time the month starts, you should make a pause.

-Sit down with your journal or you planner and think about the following things:
+Sit down with your journal or your planner and think about the following things: